Daily readings

 Thursday, March 26, 2026

 Thursday of the 5th week of Lent.
 Lent.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationThursday of the 5th week of Lent